-I know lots of women that participate in similar groups.
-Pregnant moms that are due around the same time, moms that have kids the same ages.
-Vegan moms, Christian moms and moms that homeschool.
-Single moms, moms of multiples and moms that have suffered miscarriages.
+I know lots of women that participate in similar groups – Pregnant moms that are due around the same time, moms that have kids the same ages, vegan moms, Christian moms, and moms who homeschool.
+Single moms, moms of multiples, and moms that have suffered miscarriages.
 I’ve participated in several over the last 10 years and while I’ve loved them all, the November ‘08 group was (and still is) something special.

 I’m often asked by members of my other clubs what it was about the November ‘08 group that made us the fiercely close-knit community that we became… and I’m sure there are many answers to that question.
 We’ve certainly been through more together in the last ten years than I ever could have imagined.
 However, I think the entirety of the November ‘08 Due Date Club would agree that our sisterhood began with a 1lb 3.5 oz baby named Travis.

 Our online club’s first ‘November’ baby was born on July 29th, 2008 at only 23 weeks, 2 days gestation.
 His mother was only 21 years old at the time and his father was serving in the armed forces.

 Frankly, I have never seen a group of women rally together so completely to support someone… which was especially surprising since none of us had ever met in person.
 10 years later, we still rally just as hard when we need to.
 It’s not surprising anymore… but no less heartwarming.

 Some of us traveled across the country to attend Travis’s first birthday party.
 A few years later, when his sister was also born dangerously early, we held a surprise baby shower.

 We’ve started fundraisers for each other, participated in Christmas ornament exchanges, and supported one another through divorce, illness, and the unimaginable tragedy of losing a child.